alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 <details><summary class="box">Expand</summary>
 <p>

-Clusters 3-5 are composed of non-oep derived populations (they are also mostly PAX2 negative)
+Clusters 3-5 are composed of non-oep derived populations (they are also mostly Pax2 negative).

-We exclude these cells from the subsequent analysis
+We exclude these cells from the subsequent analysis.

 ```R
 curr_plot_folder = paste0(plot_path, "oep_subset/")